cran/mstrio/README.md

 - Import data from a Cube into an R Data Frame
 - Filter cubes and reports by selecting attributes and metrics or specifying a view filter
 - Export data into MicroStrategy by creating Datasets
-- Update, replace, or append new data to an existing Dataset
+- Replace new data to an existing Dataset

 To learn more about the package take a look at the **mstrio vignettes**.